How to Clean Monitor Screen: Avoid Common Mistakes

 FAQs

-How should I clean my monitor screen to ensure it’s done safely?
+How to clean monitor screen to ensure it’s done safely?

 To clean your monitor screen safely, use a microfiber cloth or an anti-static screen cleaning wipe to gently wipe away dust and smudges.
 Avoid using paper towels or regular cloths as they can scratch the screen.
 For more persistent stains, you can lightly dampen the cloth with water or a mixture of water and isopropyl alcohol in equal parts.